-Both Limited Editions and Open Editions Have Their Place
+There is a Place for Limited Editions and Open Editions

-Occasionally, I like to come back to previous posts, such as this popular one from June, 2011.
-I do this partly because my subscriber base is constantly growing, and also because some debates are such as limited editions versus open editions are ongoing.
+Occasionally, I like to come back to previous posts, such as this popular one from June 2011.
+I do this partly because my subscriber base is steadily growing, and also because some debates are such as limited editions versus open editions are ongoing.
 The decision to go with open editions or limited editions in your art career is important.
 It needs to be thought through carefully.

 The open editions print versus limited editions print debate for digital fine art giclee prints may never be resolved.

-There is no single solution on the open vs. limited edition debate.
+There is no single solution to the open vs. limited edition debate.

 It’s not that I am against tradition.
 It’s more that I believe the arguments for using open editions outweigh those for continuing to use them.